 READ THESE BLOG POSTS to get more ideas on playing games in music class:

-When you try new things, it may take a while to figure out all of these types of situations, but in the long run, playing bean bag games and activities will strengthen your classroom community.
+When you try new things, it may take a while to figure out all of these types of situations.

 BUSY HANDS=BUSY MINDS USING BEAN BAG ACTIVITIES